mkudija/mkudija.github.io/reading-notes/_md/2021-04-11-High Output Management.md

 ## Chapter 17: One More Thing
 *Summary: This is a list of tangible activities to implement the principles of this book.*

+---

+- This article is a great summary and extension of much of the thinking in *High Output Management*: [[2021-08-08 Article-Lessons from Keith Rabois Essay 3- How to be an Effective Executive]]